10 Best Audience Data Providers of 2026

 • Predictive account scoring based on fit and intent signals

-• Anonymous visitor identification revealing company-level activity
+• Anonymous buyer-journey identification revealing company-level activity

 • Revenue AI recommendations for next-best actions